SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 # Introduction

-A container registry is a repository or collection of repositories used to store and access container images.
-Container registries are used by the teams to store the results of build processes and to maintain freely available images.
-They're acting as the intermediary for sharing container images between systems.
-They could be connected directly to the container orchestration platforms like Kubernetes.
+A container registry is a repository or collection of repositories that store and access container images.
+It acts as the intermediary for sharing container images between systems and could be connected directly to container orchestration platforms like Kubernetes.

-The container registries could be publicly accessible e.g. Docker Hub or could be self-hosted or hosted by the cloud service providers (CSP).
+Container registries could be publicly accessible e.g. Docker Hub, could be self-hosted or hosted by cloud service providers (CSP).
 These container registries may apply various access control mechanisms to restrict public access and make them private.
 Both solutions offer a wide range of features that may or may not attract potential users and CSPs.

 # Motivation

-Our motivation is that there are use cases, where CSP would like to be able to offer customers to store and access their container images using the SCS-compliant private container registry.
-The specific use cases should be discussed, but overall the CSPs could offer a private container registry as a service or the CSPs could offer a recipe for customers to deploy the private registry themselves utilizing the CSP infrastructure.
+This proposal is motivated by use cases in which CSPs would like to offer SCP-compliant private container registries to their customers.
+The specific use cases should be discussed, but overall CSP could offer a private container registry as a service or CSP could offer a recipe for customers to deploy the private registry themselves utilizing CSP infrastructure.
 In both cases, the private container registry should be SCS-compliant and should fulfill a set of needed requirements e.g. for security and privacy.

-The idea here and the purpose of this document is to specify what requirements a specific technical container registry implementation (i.e. software solution) needs to fulfill in the context of SCS.
+The idea and purpose of this document is to specify what requirements a specific technical container registry implementation (i.e. software solution) needs to fulfill in the context of SCS.

-The purpose of this document is also to select an appropriate container registry implementation that meets all defined requirements and makes an architectural decision on what implementation is fully SCS-compliant and will be used by the SCS.
+Another purpose is the selection of an appropriate container registry implementation that meets all defined requirements to make architectural decision on what implementation is fully SCS-compliant and will be used by the SCS.

 # Design considerations

 There are numerous features to look for when evaluating a container registry solution.
-Our decision process goes through two main stages.
+Our decision process goes through two main stages:

 1. [OSS health check](#oss-health-check)
 2. [Required and desirable features check](#required-and-desirable-features-check)

-The open-source software (OSS) health check does the first filter stage.
+The open-source software (OSS) health check is the first filter stage.
 This stage is crucial in the context of SCS and container registry implementation should pass it to promote itself to the second consideration stage.
-The second stage does an overview over the feature set of open source container registry implementations and map out requirements (and nice-to-haves) against it to have a well-documented decision.
+The second stage provides an overview over the feature set of open source container registry implementations and map out requirements (and nice-to-haves) against it to have a well-documented decision.

 Note: Keep in mind that at the time of writing this document, we’ve made our best effort